Available 24/7

 Criminal Possession of a Weapon

-Criminal possession of a weapon is a broad offense in New York and can apply to various situations where individuals are found in unlawful possession of firearms.
+Criminal possession of a weapon is a broad offense in New York and can be applied to various situations where individuals are found in unlawful possession of firearms.
 New York categorizes weapon possession into four degrees, from misdemeanors to felonies, depending on factors such as the type of weapon, the presence of any aggravating circumstances, and the defendant’s intent.

 Carrying a Firearm Without a License